Skip to main content

 Anchor the entryway with an area rug.
 Adding a rug may seem counterproductive because there’s going to be dirt and perhaps snow and water tracked in, but the rug is necessary to define the space.
 Use a textured rug with flecks of color for texture and to help mask the dirt between cleanings.

-Don’t be afraid to show your personality with accessories that have a pop of color.
+Don’t be afraid to show your personality with accessories or wall art with a pop of color.
+For example, use groupings of photos or groupings of artwork for a more symmetrical look.

 entryway with plant

-If it’s a small foyer, use lighter colors to move your eye around and spread the light throughout it.
-Apply entryway wall decor ideas that will create a statement.
-A foyer is a great space to make a statement with wallpaper.
-You can get some very luxurious, expensive wallpaper and not spend a lot of money because you will only be doing one or two walls.
-Paint the other walls with a color you pull from the wallpaper.
+For a small foyer, use lighter colors that move the eye around and spread the light throughout it.
+Apply entryway wall decor that will create interest.
+A foyer is also a great space to make a statement with wallpaper.
+You can get some very luxurious and expensive wallpaper and not spend a lot of money because you will only be doing one or two walls.
+You can paint the other walls with a color you pull from the wallpaper.
 If it’s a particularly vibrant wallpaper, use a shade of paint one or two shades lighter.
-Use a gloss paint because it will reflect more light.
+Be sure to use gloss paint because it will reflect more light and make the space seem bigger!

-Use hooks, hook rails, and a coat rack or racks as entryway organizers.
-Floating shelves will add to storage potential and also decorate and define the space.
+• Make the space your own.
 If you like to travel, put some travel accessories out.
 If you hobby is gardening, place some gardening accessories out.

-A large, oversize mirror — even a full-length mirror — will make the space feel larger.
+• A large, oversized mirror — even a full-length mirror — will make the space feel larger.

 Some open-concept homes have no appreciable foyer space.
 However, it is still possible to create a space to function as an entryway.
 Get a comfortable chair with a standing lamp next to it.
 If you can, get a small table — even if it’s just big enough for a pretty little tray to set your keys on.

-Remember scale, light, and personality.
-An entryway should have furniture that fits the scale of the space, and you should make use of as much light as you can.
+Remember: Scale, light, and personality.
+An entryway should have furniture that fits the scale of the space, and you should use as much light as you can.
 Add wall sconces or floor lamps if needed.
-People feel welcome when you share, so put some accessories out that reflect your personality.
+People feel welcomed when you share, so put some accessories out that reflect your personality.

 Kathleen Ostrander